-Hodge Malek QC specializes in procurement ranging from advising local authorities and central government on procurement exercises and disputes to dealing with corruption in the public sector.
+Hodge specialises in procurement ranging from advising local authorities and central government on procurement exercises and disputes to dealing with corruption in the public sector.

 Chambers & Partners:

-Star at the Bar: In 2014 the breadth of Hodge Malek QC’s practice was acknowledged by Chambers & Partners who named him as one of their ‘Stars at the Bar’ after he was ranked in seven areas.
+The breadth of Hodge Malek QC’s practice is acknowledged by Chambers & Partners who name him as one of their ‘Stars at the Bar’ as he is ranked in seven areas.

 Fraud (Criminal): “incisive, judicious and shrewd” (2010); “a sound choice of counsel” (2011),”a go-to silk when you are in a difficult position.
 He is a good fighter and has very sound judgement.”
 (2013).”He’s got an amazing eye for detail and is exceptionally organised in the big cases that require certain disciplines that are non- negotiable, such as document control and good chronologies.”
 “He’s hard-working and conscientious.”(2014).

-Recommended as a leading silk in Banking & Finance he is “A hardworking and incisive barrister, with gravitas, polish and sound judgement.”; Business and regulatory crime (including global investigations); “Fearless in acting against the FCA.” ; Commercial Litigation “He has great insight and grasp of highly complex and technical issues.” ; Energy “Excellent on the technical and cross-border jurisdictional issues arising in energy cases.” ; Fraud (civil) “Very well known for international fraud matters.” ; Insurance and reinsurance “A strong choice for his broad practice.”; Professional Discipline and Regulatory Law (including Police Law) “He has a very good sense of what a panel want to hear.”
+Recommended as a leading silk in Banking & Finance he is ‘A brilliant strategist.
+“Very good on disputes regarding contract interpretation“.
+“A hardworking and incisive barrister, with gravitas, polish and sound judgement.”; Business and regulatory crime (including global investigations); ‘Practical and clear, he is a very good leader of a team.’
+“He has a real understanding of the international perspective” “Fearless in acting against the FCA.” ; Commercial Litigation ‘A very assured and confident advocate with very strong analytical skills.’
+“A hardworking, incisive and polished advocate with gravitas” ; “He has great insight and grasp of highly complex and technical issues.” ; Energy “Excellent on the technical and cross-border jurisdictional issues arising in energy cases.” ; Financial Services ‘Very highly rated for financial services, fraud and anti-corruption work.’
+Fraud (civil) ‘A leading expert on disclosure and documentary evidence.’
+“Very well known for international fraud matters.” ; Insurance and reinsurance ‘Helpful and insightful.’
+“A strong choice for his broad practice.”; Professional Discipline and Regulatory Law (including Police Law) “He has a very good sense of what a panel want to hear.”

 (2014): Recommended leader in Banking & Finance “He has an excellent understanding of the financial services regulatory environment” ;Business and regulatory crime (including global investigations)”Extremely calm and measured’”; Commercial Litigation “He is able to distil complex legal concepts into pragmatic applicable solutions”; Fraud (Civil)”A true ‘street fighter’, who commands the respect of the judiciary.”; Fraud (Criminal) “Extremely calm and measured”; Energy – “an uncanny ability to weave a compelling narrative from disparate facts” “Can weave together a complex set of facts into a coherent whole”; Insurance & Reinsurance – “Particularly good on tactics in complex international matters” “Good on tactics”; Professional discipline and regulatory law (including Police Law) “Very highly rated for professional discipline work”.